Culinary perspective more important than ever

-When Plate launched, Industry Analyst Nancy Kruse wrote about a “culinary revolution” sweeping the industry and the vital importance of new menu ideas: “…the focus is shifting and menu is moving to the forefront, where it belongs.”
+When Plate launched, industry analyst Nancy Kruse wrote about a “culinary revolution” sweeping the industry and the vital importance of new menu ideas: “…the focus is shifting and menu is moving to the forefront, where it belongs.”
 The success of Plate confirms it.
 Menu decision-makers read Plate for a purpose: to find inspiration for new menu ideas.

 Source: Readex Research

-Plate takes food further with timely,

-in-depth coverage of
+Plate takes food further with in-depth coverage of

 relevant culinary subjects